-Experiment on Testing Entry and Exit Rules and Conditions for Foreign Citizens and Stateless Persons in the Russian Federation
+Testing Entry and Exit Rules for Foreign Citizens in Russia

 Starting December 1, 2024, Russia launched a special experiment that changes the rules for entry and exit for foreign citizens.
 Think of it as a big test of new procedures to better control who enters and leaves the country.